auroq/glotter/CONTRIBUTING.md

 ## Final Requirements for Contributing

 - Please write tests for new functionality.
 No pull requests will be accepted without applicable new or existing unit or integration tests.
-- After creating the pull request, ensure that all the tets passed on travis.
+- After creating the pull request, ensure that all the test passed on travis.
 No pull requests will be merged without failing tests.
 - If your changes are related to an existing issue, please reference that issue in your pull request.
-- If your chages are not related to an existing issue, please either create a new issue and link to it.
+- If your changes are not related to an existing issue, please either create a new issue and link to it.

 [wiki]:https://github.com/auroq/glotter/wiki